Statistics Explained

 Decent work and economic growth in the EU: overview and key trends

 Sustainable economic growth and decent work are vital for the development and prosperity of European countries and the wellbeing and personal fulfilment of individuals.
 Monitoring SDG 8 in an EU context involves looking into trends in the areas of sustainable economic growth, employment and decent work.
-As illustrated by the figure on the right, the EU has made strong progress towards SDG 8 over the assessed five-year period.
-The EU’s economy has grown, which in turn has led to an improvement in the EU’s overall employment situation.
-The EU is thus on track to meet its respective 2030 targets for the overall employment rate and for the share of young people neither in employment nor in education or training.
+As illustrated by the figure on the right, the EU has made quite strong progress towards SDG 8 over the assessed five-year period.
+The EU’s economy has grown, which in turn has improved the EU’s overall employment situation.
+The EU is thus on track to meet its 2030 target for the overall employment rate and the complementary target on the share of young people neither in employment nor in education or training.
 Additionally, working conditions have also improved, with fewer fatal work accidents and fewer people being affected by in-work poverty.
+However, economic growth went hand in hand with an increase in the EU’s material footprint over the assessed five-year period.

-While economic growth is an important driver of prosperity and society’s wellbeing, it can also harm the environment it depends on.
-To ensure the wellbeing of future generations, the EU has adopted a new growth strategy, the European Green Deal, aimed at transforming the Union into a modern, resource-efficient, fair and competitive economy.
-The indicators selected to monitor this objective show that over the assessed five-year period, Europeans have generally enjoyed continuous economic growth while their material footprint has decreased — although the latter is likely to be a temporary effect of the COVID-19 pandemic.
+While economic growth is an important driver of prosperity and society’s well-being, it can also harm the environment it depends on.
+To ensure the well-being of future generations, the EU has adopted a new growth strategy, the European Green Deal, to transform the Union into a modern, resource-efficient, fair and competitive economy.
+The indicators selected to monitor this objective show that over the assessed five-year period, Europeans have generally enjoyed continuous economic growth.
+However, this growth came hand in hand with an increase in the EU’s material footprint.

 Citizens’ living standards depend on the performance of the EU economy, which can be measured using several indicators.
 One of these is growth in gross domestic product (GDP).
 Although GDP is not a measure of welfare, it gives an indication of an economy’s potential to satisfy people’s needs and its capacity to create jobs.
 It can also be used to monitor economic development.

 Real GDP per capita (GDP adjusted for inflation) in the EU saw strong and continuous growth of 2.0 % per year on average between 2014 and 2019.
 In 2020, the economy was hit by the COVID-19 pandemic, resulting in a 5.7 % contraction of real GDP compared with 2019.
-Nevertheless, the economy rebounded from the recession in the following years.
-In 2022, real GDP per capita grew by 3.3 % compared with the previous year and reached EUR 28 820 — this is a record high despite the economic reverberations of Russia’s ongoing war of aggression against Ukraine.
+Nevertheless, the economy rebounded from the recession in the two following years, and real GDP per capita reached EUR 28 940 (based on data chain-linked to 2010) in 2022.
 This growth was mostly driven by a spending spree that came with an easing of COVID-19 containment measures [1].
-In 2023 and 2024, GDP in the EU is projected to expand by 0.8 % and 1.6 %, respectively [2].
+In 2023, however, GDP per capita remained at the same level of EUR 28 940 as in the previous year.
+This is likely to be connected to the stagnation of consumption and investment, and a still ongoing post-pandemic rebalancing of supply and demand [2].
+Over the short-term period between 2018 and 2023, the EU’s real GDP per capita grew by 0.9 % per year on average.
+Looking ahead, GDP in the EU is projected to expand by 1.0 % and 1.6 % in 2024 and 2025, respectively [3].

 Employment

-The employment rate in the EU reached a historic high in 2022
+The EU’s employment rate reached a historic high in 2023

-Before the COVID-19 pandemic, the EU employment rate exhibited an upward trend, reaching 72.7 % in 2019.
-In 2020, the rate fell by one percentage point as a result of the socio-economic impacts of the pandemic, but has started increasing again.
-Despite the uncertain and challenging environment caused by Russia’s war of aggression against Ukraine, the employment rate in the EU reached a record high of 74.6 % in 2022.
-However, the slowing of economic activity is expected to weigh on the pace of the employment growth in 2023 and 2024 [4].
-Nevertheless, if the employment growth observed since 2017 continues, the EU will be well placed to reach its target of 78 % by 2030.
+The EU employment rate has shown steady growth in both the long and the short term.
+Despite the uncertain and challenging environment caused by Russia’s war of aggression against Ukraine, the employment rate in the EU reached a record high of 75.3 % in 2023, which is a 3.4 percentage points increase since 2018 when it amounted to 71.9 %.
+In the upcoming years, the slowing of economic activity is expected to weigh on the pace of the employment growth in 2024 and 2025 [5].
+Nevertheless, the EU is well placed to reach its target of 78 % by 2030.

-The EU’s unemployment situation has been steadily improving since 2014, disregarding a temporarily COVID-19-related drop in 2020.
-Between 2014 and 2022, the EU’s unemployment rate for the age group 15 to 74 decreased by 4.8 percentage points, affecting 6.2 % of the population in the labour force in 2022 — the lowest value recorded since 2009 [6].
+The EU’s unemployment situation has been improving almost steadily over the past decade.
+Between 2013 and 2023, the EU’s unemployment rate for the age group 15 to 74 decreased by 5.5 percentage points, affecting 6.1 % of the population in the labour force in 2023 — the lowest value recorded since 2009 [7].
 Over the past years, city dwellers have been more affected by unemployment than those living in rural areas.
-In 2022, the unemployment rate in cities was 6.8 % compared with 5.3 % for rural areas [7].
+In 2023, the unemployment rate in cities was 6.7 % compared with 5.3 % for rural areas [8].

-Long-term unemployment usually follows the trends in unemployment, but with a delay, meaning that the effects of the COVID-19 pandemic are only visible in 2021 data.
+Long-term unemployment usually follows the trends in unemployment, but with a delay.
 Being unemployed for a year or more can have long-lasting negative implications for individuals and society by reducing employability prospects, contributing to human capital depreciation, endangering social cohesion and increasing the risk of poverty and social exclusion.
 Beyond material living standards, it can also lead to a deterioration of individual skills and health status, thus hindering future employability, productivity and earnings.

 Young people not engaged in employment nor in education and training (NEET) are among the most vulnerable groups in the labour market.
 Over the long term they may fail to gain new skills and suffer from erosion of competences, which in turn might lead to a higher risk of labour market and social exclusion.
 To improve the labour market situation of young people, the EU set a complementary target of decreasing the NEET rate to 9 % by 2030.

-Between 2013 and 2019, the NEET rate for 15- to 29-year-olds in the EU improved from 16.4 % to 12.8 %.
-Despite a COVID-19 related increase in 2020, already by 2022 the NEET rate had dropped to 11.7 %, which was the lowest value recorded.
+The NEET rate for 15- to 29-year-olds in the EU had been improving since 2013 and reached 11.2 % in 2023, which was the lowest value recorded.
 If this positive trend continues, the EU is well placed to reach its NEET rate target of 9 % by 2030.
-Since 2009, the NEET rate in rural areas and towns and suburbs had been higher than in cities and reached 12.2 % in towns and suburbs and 12.6 % in rural areas in 2022, compared with a rate of 10.9 % in cities [11].
+Since 2009, the NEET rate in rural areas and in towns and suburbs had been higher than in cities.
+By 2023, it amounted to 12.3 % in rural areas and 11.7 % in towns and suburbs, compared with a rate of 10.3 % in cities [12].

-Women’s participation in the labour market is growing, but gender differences persist
+The participation of women in the labour market is growing, but gender differences persist

-The employment rate of women in the EU has been increasing since 2009.
-After a dip caused by the COVID-19 pandemic, it reached a new high of 69.3 % in 2022.
-The gender employment gap, however, continues to persist, despite narrowing by 2.7 percentage points since 2009.
-In 2022, it amounted to 10.7 percentage points, despite women becoming increasingly well-qualified and even outperforming men in terms of educational attainment (see the article on SDG 5 ‘Gender equality’).
+The employment rate of women in the EU has been increasing since 2009 and reached a new high of 70.2 % in 2023.
+The gender employment gap, however, continues to persist, despite narrowing by 3.2 percentage points since 2009.
+In 2023, it amounted to 10.2 percentage points, despite women becoming increasingly well-qualified and even outperforming men in terms of educational attainment (see the article on SDG 5 ‘Gender equality’).

 Inflexible work-life-balance options and underdeveloped care services — both for childcare and long-term care of a family member — are major impediments to women remaining in or returning to work.
-Caring responsibilities, which include care for children, care for adults with disabilities, and other family or personal responsibilities, are more often performed by women, contributing to the gender employment gap.
-In the EU, 1.5 % of women aged 20 to 64 were outside the labour force because they were caring for children or incapacitated adults, compared with only 0.3 % of men in 2022.
-Caring responsibilities are also the main reason why women are opting for part-time employment [12].
-As a result, women were overrepresented in part-time employment, with 27.8 % of employed women working part-time in 2022, compared with 7.6 % of employed men [13].
+Caring responsibilities, which include care for children and care for adults with disabilities, are more often performed by women, contributing to the gender employment gap.
+In 2023, 0.9 % of women in the EU aged 20 to 64 who were willing to work were outside the labour force because they were caring for children or adults with disabilities.
+For men, this share was 0.1 %.
+Caring responsibilities are also the main reason why women are opting for part-time jobs [13].
+As a result, women were overrepresented in this type of employment, with 27.9 % of employed women working part-time in 2023, compared with 7.7 % of employed men [14].

-Interestingly, the share of women who indicated caring responsibilities as the main reason for part-time employment in 2022 varied widely across the EU Member States, from 2.5 % in Denmark to 45.4 % in the Netherlands [14].
+Interestingly, the share of women who indicated caring responsibilities as the main reason for part-time employment in 2023 varied widely across the EU Member States, from 1.6 % in Denmark to 37.3 % in the Netherlands [15].
 Similarly, the share of women working part-time varied significantly.
-While only 1.7 % of women in Bulgaria and 2.7 % in Romania performed part-time work, this was the case for 60.6 % of women in the Netherlands and 51.0 % in Austria in 2022 [15].
+While only 1.4 % of employed women in Bulgaria and 2.9 % in Romania performed part-time work, this was the case for 60.6 % in the Netherlands and 50.7 % in Austria in 2023 [16].

 Employment opportunities are lower for people with disabilities

-People with disabilities are those who have a basic activity difficulty (such as seeing, hearing, walking or communicating) and/or a work limitation caused by a longstanding health condition and/or a basic activity difficulty [16].
+People with disabilities have a basic activity difficulty (such as seeing, hearing, walking or communicating) and/or a work limitation caused by a longstanding health condition and/or a basic activity difficulty.
 Disabilities impact people’s lives in many areas, including participation in the labour market.
-In 2021, the employment rate of people with disabilities at the EU level was 23.1 percentage points lower compared with people without disabilities.
-For women with disabilities, this gap was 20.4 percentage points, while for men with disabilities it was 25.1 percentage points.
+In 2022, the employment rate of people with disabilities at the EU level was 21.4 percentage points lower than people without disabilities.
+For women with disabilities, this gap was 18.9 percentage points, while for men with disabilities it was 23.3 percentage points.
 The degree of disability is also an important factor affecting the employment rate.
-At the EU level, the employment rate for people with a severe disability was 42.8 percentage points lower than for people without a disability, while for people with a moderate disability the gap was 16.2 percentage points in 2021 [17].
+At the EU level, the employment rate for people with a severe disability was 42.1 percentage points lower than for people without a disability, while for people with a moderate disability the gap was 14.5 percentage points in 2022 [17].

 Decent work